 Like most areas of the Great Smoky Mountains National Park, Clingmans Dome is free.
 However, there are donation boxes available if you’d like to support the park service.

 This is probably why the Great Smoky Mountains is the most visited national park in the country.
-It is not only gorgeous, and easy to access, it also makes a really affordable destination for families.
+It is not only gorgeous, and easy to access, it also makes a really affordable destination.

 Can Dogs Hike Clingmans Dome?

 No. Dogs are not allowed on the Clingmans Dome hiking trail.
-Actually, there are very few trails in the Great Smoky Mountains National Park that does allow dogs.
+Unfortunately, there are very few trails in the Great Smoky Mountains National Park that does allow dogs.

 Other than Cades Cove, we’re not aware of any other areas of the Great Smoky Mountains that does close at night (outside of seasonal road closures).